MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/guided-walkthrough-creating-leadership-site.md

 For more details on how to use this web part, see [Use the Call to action web part](https://support.microsoft.com/office/use-the-call-to-action-web-part-e9917310-7543-4fc4-8f3f-d78e46074c00).

-## Inspire with a quote using the Text web part
+## Make words matter using the Text web part

 ### Enhance the message